panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedconstant-getsignature-method.md

 ## <a name="parameters"></a>Parametry
  `cSig`
- [in] Délka vyrovnávací paměti, která `pcSig` parametr odkazuje na.
+ [in] The length of the buffer that the `pcSig` parameter points to.

  `pcSig`
- [out] Ukazatel `ULONG32` , která obdrží velikost ve znacích, vyrovnávací paměti musí obsahovat podpis.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the signature.

  `sig`
- [out] Vyrovnávací paměť, která ukládá podpis.
+ [out] The buffer that stores the signature.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: